lj-ditrapani/SWE430/markdown/example1.markdown

 Count Lower-case Characters
 ---------------------------

-The next failing test is fails with "`Object doesn't support property or method 'countLowerCaseLetters'`" because the `countLowerCaseLetters` function doesn't exist yet.
-Let's declare the `countUpperCaseLetters` function now.
+The next failing test has an error message of "`Object doesn't support property or method 'countLowerCaseLetters'`" because the `countLowerCaseLetters` function doesn't exist yet.
+Let's declare the `countLowerCaseLetters` function now.

     stringInfo.countLowerCaseLetters = function() {
     };